magpie5017/ForScience/README.md

 # ForScience
+Status of Project: Discontinued.
+Currently being rebuilt using Angular.js instead of Knockout.js.

 For Science is an incremental/idle game built with primarily Knockout.js, HTML, CSS, Bootstrap, and Javascript.
 Game can be run locally by opening index.html in any browser.

 The mechanics of the game are simple - click the sesearch button to gain research.
 Spend research to publish papers, get money, etc. Buy more cabinets to store more research and collect ever-larger amounts of resources.